 Chinese herbal medicine is another powerful treatment option that is very effective for all kinds of pain, especially when combined with acupuncture.
 Chinese herbs and acupuncture are the original holistic medicine, which seeks not to mask symptoms but to find the root cause of illness and pain.
 Find out more about Chinese Herbal therapy here.

 Conditions which show outstanding results for pain relief and management using acupuncture, Chinese medical massage, and Chinese herbal medicine;

 This is a partial list, there are many more pain conditions that may be treated with Traditional Chinese Medicine.
 Please call or email to see if your particular condition may be addressed with this powerful alternative medicine.
 Holistic medicine is truly the path to take if you wish to avoid drugs and surgery, or if conventional treatments have not worked.
-Acupuncture for headaches and neck pain relief in Boulder is just a call away.
+Acupuncture for headaches, neck and back pain relief in Lafayette and the whole of Boulder County and beyond is just a call away.

 Flowing Spring Oriental Medicine, Lafayette CO.
 303-817-3938